May 29, 2007 — Theodore Gray, Cofounder, Wolfram Research, Inc; Founder, Touch Press

 May 13, 2007 — Kovas Boguta, Special Projects Group

 Symbolic programming has been a core idea in Mathematica since the very beginning.
-But it is big idea, and an abstract idea.
+But it is a big idea and an abstract idea.
 And people understandably just want to know what the bottom-line benefit is, and could care less about what went into making it happen.
 Fortunately, Mathematica 6 is making it a lot easier to illustrate ideas about symbolic computation in visual and interactive forms.

 For starters, illustrating the core programming primitives with visual examples is a piece of cake with the new graphics and typesetting functions.
 For example, Map will take a function and apply it to each element in a list: